zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

  o2_in_a_box.append_atom(position=[0, 0, 0], symbols="O")
  o2_in_a_box.append_atom(position=[1.4, 0, 0], symbols="O")

-Alternatively, one can pass a ``ase.Atoms`` object to the constructure as keyword arugment.
+Alternatively, one can pass a ``ase.Atoms`` object to the constructive as keyword argument.
 This is often more convenient.
 To define the k points mesh, run::